somesh-joshi/somesh-joshi/README.md

 <h3>About Me</h3>

 - 🔭 I’m currently working on ...
 ML Technologies
 - 🌱 I’m currently learning ...
-DevOps and BlockChain
+BlockChain
 - 👯 I’m looking to collaborate on ...
 DevOps or BlockChain Projects
 - 🤔 I’m looking for help with ...
 BlockChain
 - 💬 Ask me about ...
-Nodejs, Reactjs, Nextjs, RESTAPIs, GraphQL, Mongodb.
+Nodejs, Reactjs, Nextjs, RESTAPIs, GraphQL, Mongodb, .NET
 - 📫 How to reach me: ... <a href="mailto:someshjoshi890@gmail.com">Mail me</a>
 - 📃 My Portfolio and Resume ... <a href="https://somesh-joshi.github.io/profile/">Take a Look</a>
 -->